Syrian army vows to press war, rebels say strikes not enough

 Ali Akbar Velayati, top adviser to Iran’s Supreme Leader, on a visit to Damascus this week, said he hoped Syria and its allies would soon drive U.S. troops from the country.
 He also said he hoped the city of Idlib in northwestern Syria would be captured from rebels very soon.

-The Syrian army said the United States, Britain and France launched nearly 110 missiles on targets in the capital Damascus and other territory, and air defense systems brought most of them down.
+The Syrian army said air defense systems brought down most of the U.S., British and French missiles.

 “Such attacks will not deter our armed forces and allied forces from persisting to crush what is left of the armed terrorist groups,” the military said.